tl4bssw/tl4bssw.github.io/pages/participants.md

 ## Contact

-If you are interested in connecting with the TL4BSSw group, please contact Olivia B. Newton via onewton[at]sigsoft.org.
+Interested in connecting with the TL4BSSw group?
+Reach out to Olivia B. Newton via onewton[at]sigsoft.org.